pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 ## The Interview Digs Up the Story

 The interview technique comes from Bob Moesta and Chris Spiek from the Re-Wired group.
-Instead of focusing on the product.
-It focuses the attention on the _story_ of the purchase.
+Instead of focusing on the product, it focuses the attention on the _story_ of the purchase.

 Instead of asking the buyer the reasons of his purchase, the interview focuses on questions about the _context_ of the purchase.
 What preceded the purchase?
 When did the purchase occur?
 What happened right before that?
 When was the first time the buyer thought about the problem?